Are you noticing plants wilting, leaf tips browning or yellowing leaves?

-If you are, you could have yourself some pesky pests on your house plants!
+If you are, you could have yourself some pesky pests on your houseplants!

 For now, let’s get back to those pesky pests!

-The most common pests found on house plants are fungus gnats, mealybugs and mites.
+The most common pests found on houseplants are fungus gnats, mealybugs, and mites.

 You can begin to control these pests by running a steady stream of water on the lower leaves as well as on the soil.
 This will flush the water through the bottom and help drown those pests out.
 If you are not successful, you can use a safe insecticide and follow the instructions on the bottle.

 To control mites there are a couple of highly effective yet easy things that can be done.
-These practices include, pruning the affected/infested leaves, stems and other areas.
+These practices include pruning the affected/infested leaves, stems and other areas.
 Discard the materials pruned by securely bagging them and throwing away in the trash.
-Insecticides/ Insecticidal soaps can also be used in areas with larger infestations.
+Insecticides/insecticidal soaps can also be used in areas with larger infestations.

 DIY tip!
 Make your own insecticidal soap by combining 5 drops of Sunlight dish soap for every 2 cups of water.

-Now you have extra reason to get close to those house plants….
+Now you have an extra reason to get close to those houseplants.
 So next time, you’re talking it up with Franny the Fern or Phil the Philodendron, have a look to see if you can spot any of these pesky pests!
 Keep in mind that although you may not be able to see them, they may still be there.
 Like Sara the Sanseveria with yellow tips, we may not see them but the mites are there.

 Please feel free to stop by our shop at 282 Richmond Road and speak with our horticulturalist if you have any questions or need any more information.